-For serious breaches of Frome College's behaviour policy, students may be placed in the Re-Set Room which is a form of College based internal exclusion.
+For serious breaches of Frome College's behaviour policy, students may be placed in Internal Exclusion.
 In some cases, a student may be withdrawn to another place in the College where suitable interventions can take place as an alternative for the same or longer periods of time.
-Throughout the course of their time in the Re-Set Room students will engage in curriculum work that follows their usual curriculum, restorative conversations and any other supportive interventions deemed necessary to reintegrate them back into mainstream lessons.